ni/nimi-python/docs/nidcpower/class.rst

         .. note:: The maximum range used is the range that includes the value specified in the compliance limit property, :py:attr:`nidcpower.Session.voltage_limit_range` property or :py:attr:`nidcpower.Session.current_limit_range` property, depending on the selected :py:attr:`nidcpower.Session.output_function`.
-This property is not supported by all devices.
-Refer to Supported Properties by Device topic.
+This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.